 We can do great things by working together.

 We hear a lot about "going green" and "sustainability" in the media and in conversation almost everyday, but what does it really mean?

 One of the first definitions of environmental sustainability was created by the United Nations Bruntland Commission in 1987, describing sustainable development as "development which meets the needs of the present without compromising the ability of future generations to meet their own needs."

 The sustainability movement is not just about environmental protection, but rather about finding a careful balance between the environment, economics, and social justice.

 In the City of Pittsburgh, we believe that sustainability means operating in such a way that we lessen our impact on the environment, while finding ways to save money, improve the services we provide to citizens, and grow the economy.
 It also means living our lives in such a way that we do not diminish the ability of future generations to also produce and thrive.

-The Sustainability Coordinator is tasked with implementing the municipal recommendations of the Pittsburgh Climate Action Plan, adopted in August 2008, as well as collaborating with individuals from all departments to strengthen existing environmental initiatives and ensure that sustainability is integrated into all City operations.
+The office is tasked with implementing the municipal recommendations of the Pittsburgh Climate Action Plan, adopted in August 2008, as well as collaborating with individuals from all departments to strengthen existing environmental initiatives and ensure that sustainability is integrated into all City operations.
 Learn more about the City's climate protection initiatives.

 Since its creation, the office has led initiatives to reduce energy use in City-owned buildings, utilize solar energy in City operations and involve citizens through activities like recycling and tree planting.
 To learn about these projects and how you can get involved in making Pittsburgh a green city, explore the links on the right.